mschuermann/mschuermann/README.md

 - 👋 Hi, I’m @mschuermann
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Business Analytics, Automation and any related projects to drive efficiencies, especially in accounting and auditing.
-- 🌱 I’m currently learning M.Sc.
-Business Analytics at Trinity College Dublin 21/22
 - 💞️ I’m looking to collaborate on business data projects
 - 📫 How to reach me linkedin.com/in/mschuermann/